U.S. sanctions Putin allies as Ukraine violence goes on

 RALLY ATTACKED

-For Moscow, they are "fascists" and "putschists", anti-Russian Ukrainian nationalists against whom the Russian speakers of Crimea and the east have risen up in self-defence - a view it broadcasts into Ukraine on state-run Russian media.
+For Moscow, however, they are "fascists" and "putschists", anti-Russian Ukrainian nationalists against whom the Russian-speakers of Crimea and the east have risen up in self-defence - a view it broadcasts into Ukraine on state-run Russian media.

-Opinion polls show substantial but still only minority support in the depressed, industrial east of Ukraine for it to follow Crimea into union with Russia.
+Opinion polls show substantial but still only minority support in the depressed, industrial east of Ukraine for following Crimea into union with Russia.

 Several people were injured on Monday after dozens of men in military fatigues, carrying baseball bats and throwing firecrackers, tried to break up a demonstration in Donetsk.

-A crowd of about 2,000 waved Ukrainian flags and chanted: "Donetsk is Ukraine" and "Putin, no", but they dispersed after the assault, in which Reuters journalists saw at least 10 people treated for head injuries.
+A crowd of about 2,000 waved Ukrainian flags and chanted "Donetsk is Ukraine" and "Putin, no" but dispersed after the assault, in which Reuters journalists saw at least 10 people treated for head injuries.
+[ID:nL6N0NK5B8]

 Soviet songs played over loudspeakers, and women gathered signatures in support of an uprising against rule from Kiev.

-Among the most prominent Jewish politicians in the country who earned his wealth from business dealings in the crime-ridden 1990s, Kernes had called for Kharkiv to quit Ukraine after Yanukovich fell, but had lately clamped down on separatists.
+Among the most prominent Jewish politicians in the country, and wealthy from business dealings in the crime-ridden 1990s, Kernes had called for Kharkiv to quit Ukraine after Yanukovich fell but had lately clamped down on separatists.
 The government said police were looking into whether the assassination attempt was linked to the arrest of pro-Russian separatists on Sunday.

 GERMAN HOSTAGES